The Indian General Staff Is Equally to Blame for India Being Reduced to a Second Class Power Against China

 War is a subject of study and it's closely entwined with politics.
 No wonder Clausewitz had stated that war is an extension of the political aim.
 This simple axiom was lost on most of India's political leaders right from the time of Nehru and even now Narendra Modi.
 One wonders whether these worthies had ever read world history which is basically a study of war all the years around.
-Yet after 1947 India was found wanting and the mantle of a great power which had been conferred by the British rule was thrown away for pacifism and the result is what we see.
+Yet after 1947, India was found wanting and the mantle of a great power which had been conferred by the British rule was thrown away for pacifism and the result is what we see.
 When the British ruled India, it was the paramount power and Tibet was kept independent as a buffer state.
 Alas, all this was thrown away inside 2 years by that worthy Jawaharlal Nehru.
 History will not absolve this man for the blunders he committed.
+The matter did not end with Nehru but the leadership that followed him was also influenced by pacifism and considered the army as an unnecessary appendage and the result was that the Indian state became like what Churchill had said about Italy" the soft underbelly of the Axis".
+In this case, we can substitute Axis with Asia.

-What do we see now? there is an antagonistic and hostile Pakistan which has nuclear weapons and maintains the 7th largest army in the world.
+The present scenario is disconcerting.
+What do we see now? there is an antagonistic and hostile Pakistan which has nuclear weapons and maintains the 7th largest army in the world on the Indian western border.
 One can remember in 4 wars the Indian army has never been able to subdue the Pakistan army in the west and to the chagrin of military analysists Lahore city, just 20 km from the border was never captured.
 So much for the fighting ability of the Indian army.
 True they thwarted the Pak offensive, but the lack of a strategic sense has let India down.

 In the north China, the world's no 2 superpower looms like a dragon.
 It has gobbled up Tibet, thanks to Nehru and occupied 30,000 square miles in Ladakh thanks again to Nehru and also claims the entire Arunachal Pradesh as part of China.